My work is scattered all over the web and hiding out in weird, unfindable anthologies, zines and self-published books.

 Inside Scott Morrison (2014)

 A team of planet-loving teens fly down the throat of border czar (and now Prime Minister) Scott Morrison, and attempt to save stateless refugees by appealing to his pink, fat heart.
+This comic was drawn in Microsoft Paint, I think, and there was a very limited edition print run which is long gone.

 Australian election 2013: the graphic novel

 Some fun for Guardian Australia, written by Paul Owen and chronicling the idiotic backstabbing and chicanery leading up to the 2013 election that gave us “Prime Minister Tony Abbott”.
-The cascade of PMs hasn’t ended yet.

 ‘Showman’: The Bret Braddock Adventures (2011, 2012)

-Initially an anonymous webcomic, it eventually became the long-running story of Bret Braddock, Sally Quince and the most slapdash, poorly-run kids TV production in Australia.
+Initially an anonymous webcomic, it eventually became the long-running story of Bret Braddock, Sally Quince and the most slapdash, poorly-run kids TV production in Australia!

 Read volume 1 and volume 2 at zco.mx.